 - Images: PNG, JPEG (compression), SVG (minification)

-- Drag project folder into application window and wait a second for the application to scan your project
+- Drag project folder into application window and wait for a second for the application to scan your project

 - Via the GUI's folder structure, click on the parent Sass/Less file, JS file and set the output locations.
 Configure JS concatenation.